Notice: Our Spring Bank Holiday opening times and bin collection arrangements are available for viewing.

 The decision making process

 We normally have eight weeks from the date of registration in which to make a decision, unless an extension of time has been agreed with the applicant.
-The majority of planning decisions (approx 90 per cent) are determined by the Council's Head of Planning Services following consultation with local Ward Members.
+The majority of planning decisions (approx 90 per cent) are determined by the Council's Development Manager following consultation with local Ward Members.
 Ward Members are contacted at the conclusion of consideration of the application; advised of consultations/representations; advised of the intended decision and agreement is sought to the use of delegated procedures.
 There is always the option for the Ward Member or Case Officer to refer the application to Committee.

 The names and contact details of Ward Members can be found in the Your Councillors section of this website.
 Applications that are to be determined by either the Central & Northern or Southern Area Planning Committees are the subject of committee reports.
 These reports are made available five working days before the meeting.